QuentinRa/blog.quentinra.dev/info/java/beginner/interfaces.md

 Here we are writing that

-* the method getName (without argument so `()` is empty, otherwise, we would write the name without the type of the arguments)
+* the method getName (without argument so `()` is empty, otherwise, we would write the name without the type of the argument)
 * is returning `"John Doe"`

-A lot of people are using that for ``events``-related classes, in graphical interfaces.
+A lot of people are using that for events-related classes, in graphical interfaces.

 Here another example